 Introduction to Family History is designed for people interested in their own family histories or genealogy in general.
-You will learn how to plan efficiently and record accurately your family history using family history research principles and practices.
+You will learn how to efficiently plan and accurately record your family history using family history research principles and practices.
 The unit will teach you how to critically evaluate a range of online family history resources for accuracy and reliability.
 You will also learn how to communicate your findings in clear writing that is accurately referenced.
-Interactive Discussion Forums will enable you to communicate with fellow students as you embark upon the research journey.
+Online discussion forums will enable you to communicate with fellow students as you embark upon your research journey.

 |Unit name||Introduction to Family History|